fe-moldark/femoldark_website/file_formats.markdown

 <br>
 ### 1. ROUT
 {: .no_toc}
-The simplest one is a rout mission, which means the player must kill all enemy forces on the map to move onto the next level.
+The simplest one is a rout mission, which means the player must eliminate all enemy forces on the map to move onto the next level.
 This is saved with only a single line to the file:<br>
 ```
 ROUT
 ```